chypwc/kinesis-webui/README.md

 ### Model Training

-- **Data Preparation**: Features are engineered using AWS Glue and stored in DynamoDB.
+- **Data Preparation**: Features are engineered using AWS Glue and stored in  S3 and DynamoDB.
 - **Workflow Orchestration**: Step Functions coordinates the entire ML pipeline from feature engineering to model deployment.
 - **Training Environment**: The model is trained using SageMaker's built-in XGBoost algorithm.
 - **Model Artifacts**: The trained model is saved to an S3 bucket for deployment.